Problem 4.11 - A Home Geothermal Heat-Pump

-With the global quest for energy efficiency, there is renewed interest in geothermal heat pumps which were have been in limited use for more than 60 years.
-The U.S. Department of Energy have a detailed website on various forms of Energy Efficiency and Renewable Energy, which includes an excellent introduction and description of Geothermal Heat Pumps.
+With the global quest for energy efficiency, there is renewed interest in geothermal heat pumps which have been in limited use for more than 70 years.
 Essentially this technology relies on the fact that a few meters below the surface of the earth the temperature remains relatively constant throughout the year, warmer than the air above it during winter, and cooler during summer.
 According to the Spring 2009 newsletter from David White, in Southeast Ohio this temperature is around 55°F (13°C).
 This means that we can design a heat pump which can combine hot water and space heating in winter in which the earth is used as a heat source (rather than the outside air) at a considerable increase in coefficient of performance COP.
 Similarly, with suitable valving, we can use the same system in summer for hot water heating and air conditioning in which the earth is used as a heat sink, rather than the outside air.
-This is achieved by using a Ground Loop in order to enable heat transfer with the earth, as decribed in the USDOE website: Types of Geothermal Heat Pump Systems Ground Loops.
+This is achieved by using a Ground Loop in order to enable heat transfer with the earth, as described in the Popular Mechanics website: The Guide to Home Geothermal Energy.

 Problem 4.11 - We wish to do a preliminary thermodynamic analysis of the following home geothermal heat pump system designed for wintertime hot water and space heating.
 Notice that with suitable valving this system can be used both in winter for space heating and in summer for air conditioning, with hot water heating throughout the year.